PoppedBit/HomeShareDrive/README.md

 The first account you register will be an admin

+The seconf account will not be an admin, but will have their email verified(so you don't have to do this)

 Additional users can register, but to use the site, you nned to mark their email as verified

 ## Development